pulumi/docs/pulumi-hugo/themes/default/content/blog/getting-started-on-digitalocean-with-pulumi/index.md

 export const endpoint = lb.ip;
 ```

-The configuration is made up of an array of forwarding rules, in our case, we are forwarding from the load balancer to
+The configuration is made up of an array of forwarding rules.
+Here, we forward traffic from the load balancer to
-the Droplets as expressed.
+the Droplets.
 Then we have a health check that makes sure that port 80 is actually available and we deploy
 the load balancer into the region that we declared as a constant earlier.
 The interesting thing about load balancers in
-DigitalOcean is that you can attach instances by Droplet tag.
-You don't need to know the Droplet IDs.
-We can suggest that
+DigitalOcean is that you can attach instances by Droplet tag without knowing the Droplet IDs.
+Here, we configure
-all Droplets that have the tag `demo-app`, in this region, will be attached to the load balancer.
+all Droplets that have the tag `demo-app`, in this region, to be attached to the load balancer.

 Running this gives us: